-What Would it Take to Design an Assessment System Around a Goal of Improving Teachers’ Knowledge and Skills?
+What Would it Take to Design an Assessment System Around a Goal of Improving Teaching Quality and Teachers’ Knowledge and Skills?

-How would I design an assessment or assessment system if my goal was to improve teaching?
+How would I design an assessment or assessment system if my goal was to improve teaching quality?
 My colleagues, Chris Domaleski and Leslie Keng, and I met recently with state assessment leaders who are thinking about reforming their assessment system.

 The Center for Assessment routinely facilitates these sorts of meetings and we are known for persistently pressing our clients to clarify the problem or issue they are trying to address.
 We want to establish how the assessment results will be used to serve a specific purpose – this discussion becomes the first step in outlining a theory of action for the assessment program.

 When one of the state leaders indicated his goal for a reformed assessment is to help teachers get better at teaching, I nodded and said, “Well sure, teachers often play a mediating role if our ultimate goal is improving student learning.”
 But when he went on to define improved teaching quality as having teachers develop a better understanding of rigorous content and the skills necessary for helping students meet these more rigorous expectations, I then realized this was a different goal than we typically consider in our assessment design.

 Placing a Greater Emphasis on Teacher Improvement When Developing a Theory of Action

 Identifying goals, anticipated outcomes, and intended uses is the first step in creating a theory of action.
 Theories of action for assessments designed to support student learning almost always include some sort of teacher action, such as interpreting assessment results to identify student learning needs in order to tailor instruction to meet those needs.